NBA star Bob Cousy awarded Presidential Medal of Freedom, nation's highest civilian honor

 He even choked back tears as he spoke at the ceremony and reflected on his time on earth.

-“I’ve thought so much about it,” he previously told The Telegram.
+“I’ve thought so much about it,” he previously told the Worcester Telegram & Gazette.
 “For me, it closes my life circle.
 It’s a completion for me.
 I will be a happy camper.
 I’m already the luckiest SOB on the face of the planet and this simply certifies that.”

 COLIN KAEPERNICK SENDS MESSAGE TO PLAYERS STILL KNEELING DURING ANTHEM: 'STAY STRONG BROTHERS'

 After hanging up his No. 14 jersey, the 13-time NBA All-Star went on to coach at Boston College.
+In 1969, he was named head coach of the Cincinnati Royals, now the Sacramento Kings.
+Cousy held that position for four full seasons, resigning 20 games into the 1973-74 campaign.

 The Presidential Medal of Freedom is given, the White House said in a statement, “to individuals who have made especially meritorious contributions to the security or national interests of the United States, to world peace, or to cultural or other significant public or private endeavors.”